alexmiller63/health-information/health-log.md

 ### Notes

-- Picked up omeprazole 20 mg capsules and resumed taking one capsule before a meal.
-The usual schedule is 11:00 a.m., approximately 1 hour before lunch.
+- Picked up omeprazole 20 mg capsules and resumed taking 1 capsule before a meal.
+The usual schedule is 11:00 am, approximately 1 hour before lunch.

 - Picked up Seroquel 100 mg tablets.
-Beginning tonight, the nightly 100 mg dose will be taken as one 100 mg tablet instead of two 50 mg tablets.
+Beginning tonight, the nightly 100 mg dose will be taken as 1 × 100 mg tablet instead of 2 × 50 mg tablets.

 - Successfully used the new glucose meter after the pharmacist configured it.

 - The glucose meter stores readings and calculates rolling 7-day, 14-day, and 30-day averages.
-All three currently display 115 mg/dL based on 1 reading.
+All 3 currently display 115 mg/dL based on 1 reading.

 - Lancing-device setting 1 did not produce enough blood.
 Setting 3 produced more blood than necessary and required a bandage.
 The next test will use approximately setting 2.5.